National anthem: History

 "Il Canto degli Italiani" was written by Goffredo Mameli and set to music by Michele Novaro in 1847, currently used as the national anthem of Italy.
 The song was very popular during Italian unification and the following decades.
 However, after the Kingdom of Italy's 1861 proclamation, the republican and Jacobin connotations of "Il Canto degli Italiani" were difficult to reconcile with the new state's monarchic constitution.
 The kingdom chose instead "Marcia Reale" (Royal March), the House of Savoy's official anthem, composed by order of King Charles Albert of Sardinia in 1831.
-After the World War II, Italy became a republic.
+After World War II, Italy became a republic.
 On 12 October 1946, it chose "Il Canto degli Italiani" as a provisional national anthem.
 The song would retain this role as de facto anthem of the Italian Republic, and after several unsuccessful attempts, gained de jure status on 4 December 2017.

 The Olympic Charter of 1920 introduced the ritual of playing the national anthems of the gold medal winners.
 From this time, the playing of national anthems became increasingly popular at international sporting events, creating an incentive for such nations that did not yet have an officially defined national anthem to introduce one.
 (Note: A Welsh patriotic song, Hen Wlad Fy Nhadau, was sung in a rugby game against New Zealand in Llanelli in 1905, and came to be regarded as "unofficial national anthem of Wales" after this event.)

 The United States introduced the patriotic song The Star-Spangled Banner as a national anthem in 1931.
 Following this, several nations moved to adopt as official national anthem patriotic songs that had already been in de facto use at official functions, such as Mexico (Mexicanos, al grito de guerra, composed 1854, adopted 1943) and Switzerland ("Swiss Psalm", composed 1841, de facto use from 1961, adopted 1981).

 By the period of decolonisation in the 1960s, it had become common practice for newly independent nations to adopt an official national anthem.
 Some of these anthems were specifically commissioned, such as the anthem of Kenya, Ee Mungu Nguvu Yetu, produced by a dedicated "Kenyan Anthem Commission" in 1963.

 A number of nations remain without an official national anthem adopted de jure.
 In these cases, there are established de facto anthems played at sporting events or diplomatic receptions.
-These include the United Kingdom (God Save the King) and Sweden (Du gamla, Du fria; the country also has a royal anthem, Kungssangen).
-Countries that have moved to officially adopt de iure their long-standing de facto anthems since the 1990s include: Luxembourg (Ons Heemecht, adopted 1993), South Africa (National anthem of South Africa, adopted 1997) and Israel (Hatikvah, composed 1888, de facto use from 1948, adopted 2004).
+These include the United Kingdom (God Save the King) and Sweden (Du gamla, Du fria; the country also has a royal anthem, Kungssången).
+Countries that have moved to officially adopt de jure their long-standing de facto anthems since the 1990s include: Luxembourg (Ons Heemecht, adopted 1993), South Africa (National anthem of South Africa, adopted 1997) and Israel (Hatikvah, composed 1888, de facto use from 1948, adopted 2004).